-All About: Backpacking Shelters
+All About: Shelters

 Double/single-walled tents vs tarps vs hammocks

 This article will discuss different shelter options for backpacking, and may introduce you to some “non-traditional” shelters for lightweight backpackers.
 Most shelters for backpacking fall into one of four categories: Double-walled tents, single-walled tents, tarps, and hammocks (typically combined with a tarp).
 We will cover each of these categories and hopefully enable you to make a better decision on what kind of shelter is best for you.
+In the end, though, there are benefits to owning several different types of shelters (especially when you can store it at someone else’s place with self storage startups like Neighbor).

 “All About:” is a series of extensive backpacking articles written exclusively for Wild Backpacker by our guest writer, Ryan Gardner.
 See About the Author section below.